jsravn/hamster/README.md

 The network is setup based on a four port router using UK's openreach FTTC, which uses vDSL and pppoe.
 It will need to be modified based on your own configuration.

+# Grafana

+Grafana doesn't lend itself well to automation.
+So it is set up manually:

+1. Add the prometheus datasource at localhost:9090.
+2. Add the node exporter dashboard from  https://grafana.com/grafana/dashboards/1860.